MuhFaridanSutariya/vehicle-detection-counting/README.md

 ```
 This command will install all the required packages specified in the `requirements.txt` file

 ### 6. Run Streamlit or Frontend

 How to run Web App:

 ``streamlit run app.py``

+## Demo

+You can access using this URL: https://huggingface.co/spaces/faridans27/vehicle-detection-counting